 Basic Education Compliance

-The State Board of Education (SBE) collects compliance information annually online (through Igrants, form package 600) from each school district in Washington State.
-The application must be completed by September 17 of 2012.
+The State Board of Education (SBE) collects compliance information annually online (through Igrants, form package 600) from each school district in Washington.

 Reporting on this form gives assurance to the Board that school districts are in compliance with the minimum requirements of the Basic Education Act, as well as related requirements determined by the SBE.

 The following statutory requirements must be reported to the SBE:

 - Kindergarten Minimum 180-day School Year (RCW 28A.150.220 / RCW 28A.150.203) – The Kindergarten program consists of no less than 180 half days of instruction or equivalent (450 hours) per school year.